Julian Dutton

 and a humorous book for children, The Secret Diary of Samuel Pepys, aged Ten & Three Quarters.
 His fifth book, Water Gypsies: a history of life on Britain's Rivers & Canals was published in April 2021 by The History Press, inspired by his childhood on a houseboat on the River Thames at Chelsea.

+His sixth book, The Parade's Gone By: Everyday life in Britain in the twentieth century, a social history of the modern era based on a series of diaries discovered by the author's father, was published in 2023 by Furnival Books.
+His seventh book, published in 2024, is a comedy joke book My Town, My Rules: the Diaries of Britain's Greatest Councillor.

 In 2014 he was part of the team representing Leeds University in the Christmas edition of University Challenge.

 In 2018 he wrote and performed a one-man stage tribute to the actor John Le Mesurier, "Do You Think That's Wise?" which he took to the Edinburgh Fringe festival in August and which toured the UK 2019-21, with a West End run in London in April & May 2020.

 In 2020 he embarked on a UK stage tour of his own adaptation of Roy Clarke's sitcom Last of the Summer Wine, a one-man impressions show, but the UK tour was cancelled owing to COVID-19.

 Early career

 Born in central London, Dutton grew up in Marlow, Buckinghamshire, attending Reading Blue Coat School and Great Marlow School.
-Fellow pupils included Olympic Champion Steve Redgrave and the artist Paul Wilmott.

-Like Alistair McGowan, Dutton attended the University of Leeds where he studied English and History, whilst performing extensively with the University Theatre Group.
+Like Alistair McGowan, Dutton attended the University of Leeds where he studied English and History, whilst performing with the University Theatre Group.
 After leaving university he began work as an actor, touring with his own theatre company and writing and performing in his own play The Candidate at the New End Theatre, Hampstead.